Last updated: January 30, 2024

 The future of solar is bright.
 But soft costs, including supply chain overhead, remain high in the United States.
 Online B2B exchanges help to reduce costs by connecting industry players around the world.
 On such centralized networks, buyers and sellers across the supply chain are ready to deal, and a new player emerges – the solar equipment broker – in response to a growing need and in expectation of great opportunity.

 Before we explore the online B2B exchange concept, let’s review where we're at in the U.S. solar market and what we can expect in the near future to establish the need for equipment brokers and online B2B exchanges.

 Growth is driven by falling prices, particularly hardware costs.
 The Department of Energy reports the average cost of solar panels has dropped by more than 60% since 2010.
 Both module and inverter costs somewhat leveled out in 2020, according to industry analysts.
-However, recent supply chain constraints, including raw material input and freight costs, have caused equipment prices to creep up 6-8% for equipment sourced in the primary market.
+However, recent supply chain constraints, including raw material input and freight costs, caused equipment prices to creep up 6-8% for equipment sourced in the primary market since the global coronavirus pandemic.

 The average-sized residential system has dropped from more than $40,000 in 2010 to nearly $17,000 today, before incentives.
 But we all know there is still more work to be done to bring the cost of solar down for solar to ultimately become a mainstream consumable product and make a greater impact on climate change.